If you’re planning an at-home family New Year’s Eve party for 2021, you are in the right place!

 Some of the links below are affiliate links.
 This means that I may make a small commission if you click through or purchase at no cost to you.
 For more information, click here.

 To get your family New Year’s Eve party underway, you’ll want to start with some sort of countdown.

 I love this awesome balloon countdown idea from Craftibilities!

 Before you blow up the balloons, put a small slip of paper in the balloon with an activity written on it.

 Then, blow up the balloon and write a time on it with a wide Sharpie marker.
-Better yet, attach a beautiful printed clock with the right time from the New Years Eve Party printable pack available in my shop!
+Better yet, attach a beautifully printed clock with the right time from the Ultimate New Years’ Eve Party printable pack available in my shop!

 How to customize your clocks: